 How wide is an RV with slide outs?
-After reading this article, you might have your own answer for that question.
+After reading this article, you might have your own answer to that question.
 If having 3 feet width of extra space is worth the cost, installing slides out will surely bring you certain benefits.
-But we still suggest carefully assessing elements like design, length and depth, etc.
+But we still suggest carefully assessing elements like design, length, and depth, etc.

 We hope that this post was helpful!
 Did you enjoy the article?
 Do you want to add anything else?
 Please let us know and leave a comment below.

 I am Stephen Ryan, content director for RV Web.
 After seven years of working as an interior decorator, I am confident in turning my clients’ dream houses into reality.
 I find it rewarding to help others make the best of their space and resources.